ponycode/pony-config/README.md

 ### Sources are merged predictably
 - Later values replace earlier values
-- New properties extend objects
+- New properties can extend objects

 This makes it easy to set defaults, then load common configuration, and finally override with specific values.